 Passed in March, The Families First Coronavirus Response Act (FFCRA or Act) provides support to employers to provide Emergency Paid Sick Leave, Emergency Paid Family Leave, and Medical Leave to workers affected by COVID-19.
 This includes a 100 percent, dollar for dollar payroll tax credit that immediately and fully reimburses employers with fewer than 500 employees by allowing them to reduce their federal payroll taxes by the amount spent on emergency leave for all qualifying wages.
 Qualifying wages are those paid to an employee who takes leave under the act for a qualifying reason.

-Under the act’s federal paid sick leave program, an employee is entitled to 80 hours (up to two weeks) of paid leave.
-Under the act’s expanded Family and Medical Leave program, an employee is entitled to 12 weeks of job-protected leave, the first two weeks of which are unpaid, and the remaining 10 weeks of which are paid.
+Under FFCRA an employee affected by COVID-19 is entitled to two weeks (up to 80 hours) of paid leave.
+Under the act’s expanded Family and Medical Leave program, an employee is entitled to 12 weeks of job-protected leave, the first two of which are unpaid and the remaining 10 weeks are paid.

 To understand how to access FFCRA Business Tax Credits, visit the IRS coronavirus announcement.